DarshanSarkale/NLP-driven-Content-Classification-towards-Fake-News-and-Bully-Detection/README.md

 ## Collaborators details:<br>
 Darshan Sarkale, Vedant Gabani <br>
-Supervised By: Prof. T. Akilan <br>
+Under Guidence By: Prof. T. Akilan <br>

 ## Details about dataset:<br>
 Datasets are  publicly available.
 So you can find from below table and links.